Fusekki/Movie-Trailer-Site/README.md

-# Cenema Now
+# Movie-Trailer-Site
-## A python movie trailer site featuring the hottest trailers of 2017.
+## A python project featuring the trailers of some of the most interesting movies of 2017.

 Utilizes: